xebialabs-community/xld-docker-machine-plugin/README.md

 # Overview #

 The Docker Machine plugin is a XL Deploy plugin.
-It adds the capability for provision `docker.Engine' using Docker Machines.
+It adds the capability for provision `docker.Engine' using [Docker Machine](https://docs.docker.com/machine/overview/).
-It defines 2 control task to start and to stop the docker-machine
+It defines 2 control tasks to start and to stop the docker-machine

 # CI status #